Let’s face it. We all want to make our lives easier. And writers, despite being known for being capable of wearing many hats, are no exception.

 3. Type fast.

 Type fast when you take down notes, transcribe and input information.
-Authors will also be expecting you to do this quietly, not to be distracted while at work.
+Authors will also be expecting you to do this quietly and not be distracting while at work.

 4. Think on your toes.